• 1920s

 RESOURCE: Missing Countries guide of About.com.

-HOW OLD?
-Pre-1970s and no older than 1940s.
+Pre-1970s and no older than the 1940s.

 RESOURCES: Explanation of Half Sizes on Sewing Patterns by The Hem Line & Explanation of Vintage Plus Sizes by Charearl.

-HOW OLD?
-1959 and earlier for numbers listed 00101 to 04086 and post 1959 for numbers listed as 13670 or larger.
+1959 and earlier for numbers listed as 00101 to 04086 and post-1959 for numbers listed as 13670 or larger.

-BEST RULE OF THUMB: I’ve personally decided that RN numbers of 6+ digits are from the ’80s or later, while RN numbers of 5 digits are of the ’60s and ’70s.
+I’ve personally decided that RN numbers of 6+ digits are from the ’80s or later, while RN numbers of 5 digits are from the ’60s and ’70s.
+This is not a definitive method, but it can help you with identifying vintage clothing tags and labels you encounter.

 RESOURCES: The WPL, RN & CA Labeling Guide on Ebay.

 HOW OLD?
-Pre-1979.

 LOOK FOR … odd sizes, i.e. 3, 5, 7, 9.

-Odd sizing became more standard for pre-teen and teenage women of modern day — remember the store 5-7-9?
-One of my favs growing up, because all sizes were 5, 7 or 9!
+Odd sizing became more standard for pre-teen and teenage women of modern-day — remember the store 5-7-9?
+One of my favs growing up because all sizes were 5, 7, or 9!

 LOOK FOR … “Made in Mexico” verbiage.

-WHY IT’S VINTAGE: Although you can certainly buy modern clothing that was made in Mexico, vintage clothing made in Mexico is most likely from the 1950s.
+Although you can certainly buy modern clothing that was made in Mexico, vintage clothing made in Mexico is most likely from the 1950s.

-Also, for more vintage geographic know-how read more about the influences of California & Hawaii in my Dating Clothing as Vintage article.
+Also, for more vintage geographic know-how, read more about the influences of California & Hawaii in my Dating Clothing as Vintage article.

 WHY IT’S VINTAGE: Read more on how to date vintage by its care label here.